oVirt/ovirt-site/source/develop/infra/infrastructure-provided-by-project.html.md

 This is all the infrastructure of participation provided by the oVirt project for its contributors.

 For infrastructure requests, we maintain the [Infrastructure needs](/develop/infra/infrastructure-needs/) page.
-For discussion, ask on infra@ovirt.org (http://lists.ovirt.org/mailman/listinfo/infra .)
+For discussion, ask on infra@ovirt.org (https://lists.ovirt.org/archives/list/infra@ovirt.org/ .)

 ## Mailing lists

-The project runs Mailman at <http://lists.ovirt.org> hosted on linode1.ovirt.org
+The project runs Mailman at <https://lists.ovirt.org/> hosted by [OSCI](https://www.osci.io/) in the Community Cage.

-All available lists are found at <http://lists.ovirt.org/mailman/listinfo> .
+All available lists are found at <https://lists.ovirt.org/archives> .

 ## Content website / wiki